 One of the essential components of osteopathy is that it relies on manual contact for diagnosis and treatment.

 Osteopathic practitioners are extensively trained in medical science and oftentimes in another health care approach.
-Damien, at Cedar, is a registered physiotherapist.
+Damien is a registered physiotherapist.
 He completed his physiotherapy and osteopathy education in France and was also a massage therapist.